BlueDiamond07/Collective_perception/README.md

 # Reducing uncertainty in collective perception using self-organized hierarchy

+This repository accompanies an article submission; details forthcoming.

-This repository contains the lua controllers and loop functions for investigating collective perception in [ARGoS](https://github.com/ilpincy/argos3), using the following approaches (please see the [associated pre-print](https://iridia.ulb.ac.be/IridiaTrSeries/link/IridiaTr2022-011.pdf) for details):
+This repository contains the lua controllers and loop functions for investigating collective perception in [ARGoS](https://github.com/ilpincy/argos3), using the following approaches:

 - **HIER** approach (MNS directory)
 - **STIG** approach (Pheromone directory)